Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 **What happened?**

 *"Sanctuary was attacked.
 Now, bear in mind, Sanctuary was this high-speed luxury yacht.
 Totally unarmed, civilian grade stuff.
 She couldn’t even begin to stack up to a warship.
-It damn near tore us in half, and Amir… he was wounded.
+It damn near tore us in half, and Amir... he was wounded.
 Bad.
 But he held it together and flew circles around the bastards long enough for the rest of us to abandon ship, and then kamikaze’d them.
 He saved us all."*

 **This was the event that left you and your partners in stasis for five years?"**

 *"Yeah.
 And we nearly didn’t make it.
-It was… close.
+It was... close.
 Real close.
 Like, we actually got a taste of hard vacuum before making it to the lifeboat."*

 He shudders.